Skip to main content

 Before starting:

-• Jenkins web port (8080) must be accessible from the host running the Collector
+• The Jenkins web port (8080) must be reachable from the host running the Collector.

 What You'll Monitor